Allurion Balloon Pill

-The Elipse gastric balloon is a non-surgical, non-endoscopic solution for patients who wish to lose a moderate amount of weight, but may not wish to undergo, or may not qualify for, a surgical or endoscopic weight loss procedure.
+The Allurion balloon is a non-surgical, non-endoscopic solution for patients who wish to lose a moderate amount of weight, but may not wish to undergo, or may not qualify for, a surgical or endoscopic weight loss procedure.

 The patient swallows a pill, connected to a long thin tube.
 After approximately 10 minutes, we perform an x-ray of the abdomen to ensure that the pill has been appropriately introduced into the stomach.
 At this point, the balloon is filled with about 550cc of sterile saline (saltwater) – to about the size of a grapefruit.
 The tube is then removed.
 A second x-ray is then performed to ensure the balloon remains in the appropriate area of the stomach.

 The volume of the balloon takes up space in the stomach previously used for food.
 This allows for

 - A feeling of fullness, which will help reduce cravings